Erd\H{o}s-Ko-Rado theorem for vector spaces over residue class rings: Introduction

-The Erd\H{o}s-Ko-Rado theorem \cite{Erdos,Wilson} is a classical result in extremal set theory which obtained an upper bound on the cardinality of a family of $m$-subsets of a set that every pairwise intersection has cardinality at least $r$ and describes exactly which families meet this bound.
+The Erd\H{o}s-Ko-Rado theorem \cite{Erdos,Wilson} is a classical result in extremal set theory which obtained an upper bound on the cardinality of a family of $m$-subsets of a set such that every pairwise intersection has cardinality at least $r$ and describes exactly which families meet this bound.
 The results on Erd\H{o}s-Ko-Rado theorem have inspired much research \cite{Frankl,Godsi2,Huang-T,Tanaka,Vanhove}.
-Let $0\leq r\leq m\leq n$ and ${\mathbb{Z}_{h}^{n}\brack m}$ be the set of all $m$-subspaces of $\mathbb{Z}_{h}^{n}$.
-A family ${\cal F}\subseteq{\mathbb{Z}_{h}^{n}\brack m}$ is called $r$-{\it intersecting} if $\dim(A\cap B)\geq r$ for all $A,B\in{\cal F}$.
-When $t=1$, Huang et al. \cite{Huang3} obtained an upper bound on the cardinality of an $r$-intersecting family in ${\mathbb{Z}_{h}^{n}\brack m}$ and described exactly which families meet this bound.